Superposition theorem for flexible grids: EST for line disconnections

-We now describe an equivalent grid state model for disconnected lines that will be the foundation for extended ST demonstrations.
-Disconnecting a line leading to Topology $\Tau_O$ is actually equivalent of virtually injecting a cancelling flow $cf_l^{\Tau_O}$ (or $Bcf^{\Tau_O}_l$ in nodal injection vector form) at that line $l$ \cite{guler2007generalized,ruiz2016security} while keeping this line, as well as other lines to disconnect, virtually connected as in Figure \ref{fig:cancelling_flow}.
-Given $N_O$ disconnected lines from $\Tau^{ref}$, this equivalence can be represented by:
+We now describe an equivalent grid state model for disconnected lines that will be the foundation for EST demonstrations.
+Disconnecting a line $o$ resulting in topology $\Tau_o$ is actually equivalent to virtually injecting a canceling flow $cf_o^{\Tau_O}$ along that line $o$ at virtual buses infinitely close to the two line extremity buses \cite{guler2007generalized,ruiz2016security}, while keeping this line virtually connected.
+To inject such a canceling flow, one can add a load and generator of its power value distributed at those two virtual buses.
+This also generalizes to multiple line disconnections that belong to a set $O$, resulting in topology $\Tau_O$, keeping all of these lines virtually connected but ensuring that their flow is null by injecting canceling flows at these lines as in Figure \ref{fig:cancelling_flow}.
+Note that for multiple line disconnections, canceling flows are different from their initial line flows, as influences between the line flows have to be taken into account.

-The grid topology in the virtual injection model is hence $\Tau^{ref}$ as the lines remain virtually connected.

-These models are equivalent in that they result in the same power flows.
-Phases at nodes also remain the same under the same reference phase node.
-Indeed, as a quick check, all connected line flows remains the same, hence the difference of phases $\Delta \theta_l$ at their extremity remain the same.
-From the reference node, applying identical phase difference hops by hops to neighboring line extremities gives you the same phases for each nodes eventually.